-- 21. Arbitration taking place under the ICSID Convention has generated a considerable amount of practice dealing with combined choice of law clauses.
-The cases making up this practice involve situations in which the parties had agreed on the application of domestic and international law as well as cases that were decided under the residual rule of Article 42(1) of the ICSID Convention which also combines the host State's law and international law.
-In all these cases, the tribunals did not confine themselves to applying just one system of law but attempted to strike a careful balance between the different systems of law that they had been instructed to apply.
-In doing so, they also developed a doctrine which defines the relationship of domestic law to international law for purposes of investment disputes. - 22.
-The practice of ICSID tribunals on this point is fully relevant to an UNCITRAL arbitration such as in the present case.
+163. The practice of ICSID tribunals on this point is fully relevant to an UNCITRAL arbitration such as the present one.
 The ICSID cases, discussed below, deal with situations in which the applicable law is a combination of the host State's law and international law, just like in the present case.
 Both Article 33(1) of the UNCITRAL Rules and Article 42(1) of the ICSID Convention (see paras.
-7, 15 supra) instruct tribunals to respect a choice of law made by the parties.
+147, 155 supra) instruct tribunals to respect a choice of law made by the parties.
 Where there is no choice of law, Article 42(1) of the ICSID Convention instructs the tribunal to apply the law of the host State and applicable rules of international law leading to essentially the same result as the choice of law made by the parties in the present case.
-Therefore, no valid distinction can be made between ICSID and non-ICSID arbitration as far as the applicable law is concerned. - 23.
-The following analysis of the practice of tribunals on this point will first look at cases in which the parties had reached a direct agreement on applicable law that included the host State's law and international law.
+Therefore, no valid distinction can be made between ICSID and non-ICSID arbitration as far as the applicable law is concerned.

+164. The following analysis of the practice of tribunals on this point will first look at cases in which the parties had reached a direct agreement on applicable law that included the host State's law and international law.
 After that, practice under the residual rule of Article 42(1), which combines the same systems of law, will be examined.
 Finally, an analysis will be made of cases in which a choice of law had been made through a BIT.
 It is obvious that this latter category is most relevant to the case at hand.
 Cases that gave rise to annulment proceedings on the basis of complaints that the relevant domestic law of the host State had not been applied will be examined in a separate section (paras.
-51-69 infra).
+197-220 infra).
 Issues arising from the relationship of the host State's law and international law will also be examined in a separate section (paras.
-70-93 infra).
+221-247 infra).